 Ok, so I was sorta exaggerating his reaction.
 I don't know how I ended up getting that picture but thought it was too funny to leave out.
 His real reaction was ho-hum, no big deal...
 I was a little disappointed to be honest.
 I guess I have to wait until I give him lemons or something to get a funny reaction.

-This was his real face after his first bite.
 He loves his spoon.
 He keeps grabbing the spoon I'm feeding him with so I give him his own and everyone's happy.

 Monday, October 5, 2009